mattbest/xpub/README.md

 ## Config

-The metadata collected about a resource can be specified in `xpub` config files (`config/*.json`).
+The metadata collected about a resource can be specified in `xpub` config files (`xpub/config/*.json`).
 Instead of hard-coding a sequence of user prompts in the CLI itself, the various prompting sequences are specified in a config file for greater flexibility.
 Users can thus specify additional attributes for resources as appropriate.
 It's even possible for a user to define new "media types" (specific types of files) and their relevant attributes.
+See `xpub/config/mediatypes` for examples.

 > TODO: give an overview of how to add attributes and new media types to the
 > config file.